Defensive Player of the Week

-LAURINBURG — Karfa Kaba is a 6-foot 3-inch junior at Scotland High School.
-He is also one of the starting defensive ends, wearing No. 46, for the Fighting Scots this season and has been named this week’s Defensive Player of the Week.
+LAURINBURG — Donta Green is a 5-foot 11-inch senior at Scotland High School.
+He is also a starting safety, wearing No. 26, for the Fighting Scots this season and has been named this week’s Defensive Player of the Week.

 Each Friday, the Exchange will feature one offensive, one defensive and one special teams player from the Fighting Scots, chosen by the coaches, to be the Players of the Week.

-Karfa managed to blind side Marlboro County quarterback Jacob Evers and sack him in the final seconds of last week’s game.
-The sack resulted in a game ending fumble by the Bulldogs which is why head coach Richard Bailey selected him as the Defensive Player of the Week.
+Donta returned from a concussion — he suffered during the Independence game — this past Friday against Jack Britt.
+The three-year starter had the team’s only interception and ran it back 65-yards to put the Fighting Scots inside the Jack Britt 10-yard line, which is why head coach Richard Bailey selected him as the Defensive Player of the Week.

-“Kaba has been a real vocal leader on our team” said Bailey.
-“I’m proud of him and he deserves all his success.”
+“Donta is a great athlete and the quite leader of our secondary” said Bailey.
+“He is also a three-year starter for us.”

-The 245-pound senior plans to attend either North Carolina State University or North Carolina A&T State University to study either mathematics or coaching.
-Karfa does want to play sports in college and hopes one day to become a high school football coach.
+The 185-pound senior plans to attend either Clemson University or the University of North Carolina to study business.
+Donta hopes one day to become a major league baseball player.

-Something people might not know about Karfa is that he is very good in math.
+Something people might not know about Donta is that he wants to be a role model and that he is extremely hard working.

-When asked what he is most looking forward to in the 2016 season he said he is looking forward to winning a 4A state championship and building a family bond with all of his brothers.
+When asked what he is most looking forward to in the 2016 season Donta said he is looking forward to winning a 4A state championship.

 Amber Hatten can be reached at 910-506-3171.